L-udo/Obs-VCam-Changer/README.md

 # - How to
 - Run this application as Administrator.

+- Select a camera to change the name of.

-- pick a camera name from the list below or type your own:
+- Pick a camera name from the list below or type your own:

-- hit enter once you have picked a camera name. away you go!
+- Away you go!

 ## Camera list